rawilk/laravel-printing/docs/introduction.md

 $printJob->id(); // the id number returned from the print server
 ```

-> {note} Version 4.x is in a pre-release state currently.
-It is considered mostly stable, however breaking changes may be introduced as bugs are discovered and fixed.
-I will do my best however to prevent any breaking changes though.

 ## Supported Drivers

 Laravel Printing currently only supports one two drivers currently.
 More drivers may be added in the future.